xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### Bind

-Bind calls the given function if the result is in success state.
+Bind calls the given function if the result is in success state and return the new result.

+### Tee

+Tee calls the given function if the result is in success state and returns the same result.

 ### Compensate